What is Contemporary Art Exchange?

 Contemporary Art Exchange (CAE) is a curatorial and arts education platform established in 2009 by independent curator and arts educator Kate Brehme.

 CAE projects span across geographic borders, are collaborative and explore themes including place and cultural identity, labour and work, globalisation, disability and socially engaged practices.
 CAE is guided by the belief that everyone should and can have access to the arts, thus education and learning form a large part, rather than a by-product, of its curated activities, whether they be exhibitions, workshops or events.
 CAE approaches the concept of “exchange” – of thoughts, ideas, experiences or skills, particularly within the context of international travel and mobility – both thematically and practically.

-Contemporary Art Exchange is myself, freelance curator and arts educator Kate Martin, assisted by Clinical Psychology student David Brehme.
+Contemporary Art Exchange is led by independent curator and arts educator Kate Brehme (née Martin), with assistance from clinical psychology Masters student David Brehme.

 German born David Brehme is a student of Potsdam University’s Masters in Clinical Psychology, with a BSC (Hons) in Psychology from Edinburgh Napier University.
 David has studied and lived in Berlin, Groningen (NL) and Edinburgh (UK) and has been working in the social care sector supporting people with disabilities for the past four years.
-His research interests are critical psychology, and in particular critical perspectives on learning disabilities, children and young people.
-David is a frequent collaborator on Contemporary Art Exchange exhibitions, projects and events, providing much inspiration and alternative non-visual-arts perspectives.
-David contributes to Contemporary Art Exchange branding and design work and is the Contemporary Art Exchange IT guru.
+With research interests in critical psychology, and in particular critical perspectives on learning disabilities, children and young people, David has provided technical assistance with Contemporary Art Exchange exhibitions, projects and events since its foundation in 2009 and has become a frequent collaborator on CAE’s discussion groups and other events.